Skip to content

 1. Open CodeFlicker Settings

-1. Add Personal Rules: Click "Open" button - fill in content in the file
+• For Personal Rules: Click the "Open" button and fill in your content

-1. Open the rule file and fill in detailed rules
+Open the rule file and add your detailed rules